 - Have the capacity to become an ambassador for the University

 * The Selection Committee will calculate the WAM for each student using the following formula: Sum of (credit points x mark) / Sum of credit points.
-For students graduating in December, the WAM calculation will include final marks for Spring session.
-Student who are unsure if they will achieve a WAM of 80 when taking into account their marks for Spring are encouraged to apply regardless, as this criteria will be used as an indicative measure only.
+Students who are unsure if they will achieve a WAM of 80 when taking into account their marks for Spring are encouraged to apply regardless, as this criteria will be used as an indicative measure only.

 How to nominate

 Complete the nomination form (PDF) and submit it to firstname.lastname@example.org by 5 pm AEDT, Monday 20 November 2023.

 - 2022 - Jacob May

 - 2021- Joint winners: Loureene Kelly and Katana Murphy

 - 2019 - Narayan Khanal